mgsx-dev/gdx-gltf/README.md

 ensure you have jitpack repository declared in your Gradle configuration and add a gltfVersion variable.

-Version can be any release (latest release is recommended) or master-SNAPSHOT
+Version can be any release (latest release is recommended) or -SNAPSHOT

 ```
 allprojects {